tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 |Over 100 TB|0.0247|0.0247| 0.0547        |0.0759|0.0918|0.1147|0.0918|0.0918|

 ### Quantity Discount
-If you have already spent or expect to spend over USD20,000 per month in Tencent Cloud, you can apply for more favorable prices and more flexible billing methods through business negotiation.
-For more information, [submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=83&level2_id=85&level1_name=%E5%AD%98%E5%82%A8%E4%B8%8ECDN&level2_name=%E5%86%85%E5%AE%B9%E5%88%86%E5%8F%91%E7%BD%91%E7%BB%9C%20%20CDN).
+If you have already spent or expect to spend over USD 20,000 per month on Tencent Cloud, you may be eligible for favorable pricing and flexible billing methods.
+For more information, please [submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=83&level2_id=85&level1_name=%E5%AD%98%E5%82%A8%E4%B8%8ECDN&level2_name=%E5%86%85%E5%AE%B9%E5%88%86%E5%8F%91%E7%BD%91%E7%BB%9C%20%20CDN).

 ## Choice of Billing Method
 - CDN provides two billing methods, i.e., **bill-by-bandwidth** and **bill-by-traffic**, and you can choose the appropriate one according to your business formats or bandwidth utilization: